-Gladstone Regional Council Financial Management Strategy
+Gladstone Regional Council Financial Management Strakegy

-Note
+(2) Includes only requirent revenue discussed in the Statements of Comprehensive Income.
+Excludes capital revenue grants, contributions donations and subsidies received for capital acquistions.
+Also excludes any capital income fems such as profit from the sale of properties, practically properties.

-- subsidies received for capital acquisitions, capital Income items such as profit from the sale of: property, plant and equipment, financial assets, real estate and investment properties and any capital expenditure such as write-off of assets, movements in provisions for restoration and rehabilitation and revaluation decrements that are reflected in the Statements of (1) Includes only recurrent revenue and recurrent expenditure disclosed in the Statements of Comprehensive Income.
-Excludes capital revenue grants, contributions, donations and Comprehensive Income. - (2) Includes only recurrent revenue disclosed in the Statements of Comprehensive Income.
-Excludes capital revenue grants, contributions donations and subsidies received for capital acquisitions.
-Also excludes any capital income items such as profit from the sale of: property, plant and equipment, financial assets, real estate and investment properties. - (3) Asset renewals are defined as the replacement or refurbishment of an existing asset (or component) capable of delivering the same level of (or asset) back to as new condition.
-Renewal activities are appropriate to all assets and can involve the complete replacement of the asset with the new asset providing the service as the existing asset.
-Asset renewal activities involve work on an asset or asset component that is of a capital nature and (attempts) to bring the asset component original (intended) level of service.
+38 Asset renewas an defined as the replacement or refutible hinent of an existing asset (or component) with a new asset (or component) capable of delivering the same lavel of (or asset) back to as new condition.
+Renewal activities are appropriate to all assets and can involve the complete replacement of the asset with the new asset providing the parvices in the existing asset.
+Asset moreval activities involve work on an asset component that is of a capital nature and (attentible) to bring the asset component (intended) level of service. prignal

-These ratios are the relevant measures of financial sustainability required to be reported under section 178(1) of the Local Government Regulation 2012.
+These ratios are line resource of financial Sustainability required to the reported mole excitor 178(1) of the Local Conventment Regulation 2012.

-Definitions are sourced from the Financial Management (Sustainability) Guideline issued by the Department of State Development, Infrastructure, Local Government and Planning.
+Delinitions are sourced from the Financial Management (Sectionability) Guideline (seued by the Department of State Development, Inhestration Local Government and Financial for the long-term financial sustainability statement prepared as at 30 June 2021